endlessm/eos-image-builder/README.md

 New configuration options should be added and documented in `defaults.ini`.
 See the existing file for options that are available to customize.
-Settings in the default `build` section are usually set in the `ImageBuilder` class as they're static across all builds.
+Settings in the `build` section are usually set in the `ImageBuilder` class as they're static across all builds.

 Format
 ------